esplora/auto-login/README.md

 ## Installation

-You can install Memento in your project using the Composer package manager:
+You can install AutoLogin in your project using the Composer package manager:

 ```bash
 composer require esplora/auto-login